 BUT, this chicken also has got it goin’ on in the looks department.
 So, if you are having company over and you need an easy, yet elegant dish, look no further than these chicken thighs right here.

 Juicy, tender, succulent, golden brown chicken thighs smothered in a smooth, slightly sweet, tad tart, savory honey-pomegranate sauce.
-Garnished with herbaceous parsley, pops of jeweled pomegranates and the punch of acidic lemon, this chicken is my new OBSESSION.
+Garnished with herbaceous parsley, pops of jeweled pomegranates and a punch of acidic lemon, this chicken is my new OBSESSION.

 Jam packed with flavor and easy-breezy to make, these chicken thighs NEED to grace your table.